 Good oral hygiene plays a huge role in preventing dental emergencies.
 Regular brushing and flossing help keep your teeth free from plaque, bacteria, and food particles that can lead to cavities and gum disease.
 If left untreated, cavities can cause infections or abscesses that may require emergency treatment.

-Brush your teeth at least twice a day with fluoride toothpaste and floss daily to remove plaque from between your teeth.
+Brush your teeth at least twice daily with fluoride toothpaste and floss daily to remove plaque between your teeth.
 Regular visits to the dentist for cleanings and check-ups also help identify potential problems before they become serious.

 Be Mindful of Your Diet